ojhughes/carvel-tilt-example-go/README.md

 )

 ```
-`compile_cmd` is a containing the go build command to run
+`compile_cmd` is a variable containing the go build command to run

 `local_resouce` describes how to run the command.
 The `deps` argument references the files or folders that will trigger
 this command to run.

 ### Deploy stage
 To deploy the app to Kubernetes, `k8s_custom_deploy` is defined.
-This function expects a command to perform a deployment
+This function runs a command that applies Kubernetes resources
-and then return the created resources as yaml. `kapp inspect` is used to return the raw objects for Tilt.
+and then returns the created resources as YAML. `kapp inspect` is used to return the raw objects for Tilt.
 The `deps` argument is set to `build/carvel-tilt` as this forces Tilt to always run the build stage before the
 deploy stage.